 In this way, “respecting” other cultures also means that some cultural difference is tolerated, however the tolerance only goes so far as the “universal science” determines –to some limits, the “irrationality” is respected, but beyond these limits, it is “disciplined” by the rational understanding of the universal science.
-The demeaning label of “irrationality” for the indigenous perspective only shows how the ontological differences are denied with this modern conceptualization.
+The demeaning label of “irrationality” for the indigenous perspective only shows how the ontological differences are denied with this modern conceptualization. nice

 What does it mean to address environmental conflict as political ontology?
 How does this facilitate a pluriverse (a world of many worlds) rather than a universe?